miraikumiko/miraikumiko.github.io/content/en/blog/transfer_files_via_bluetooth.md

 +++
-title = "Transfer files via Bluetooth in the terminal" description = "Transfer files via Bluetooth in terminal" date = 2025-04-09 tags = [
+title = "Transfer files via Bluetooth in the terminal" description = "Transfer files via Bluetooth in the terminal" date = 2025-04-09 tags = [
     "tech",